 Cool Down™: VP’s Cool Down is a coolant additive that improves the coolant’s performance and is safe for all radiator systems — ideal for racing, passenger, powersports, RV, and tow vehicle applications.

 It reduces engine operating temperatures up to 25°F, increases coolant flow for better heat transfer, and lubricates all vital components.
 High-performance powersports engines operate at higher compression ratios and develop more heat.

 Cooler cylinder heads allow the ECU to safely advance ignition timing with the threat of detonation, which increases horsepower.
 The corrosion protection aspect of Cool Down is essential because scales/deposits only 1/16” thick reduce heat transfer by up to 40%!

 The increased use of aluminum in cooling and engine components presents another challenge for automotive and powersports owners.
 While aluminum dissipates heat better than most ferrous metal counterparts, it is the most sensitive to corrosion and electrolysis.

 Cool Down contains highly effective organic ingredients that provide protection specifically to aluminum.
 Through a process known as “electro-crystallization,” Cool Down forms a thin, protective surface film on aluminum surfaces.

-Stay Frosty® is a proprietary VP Racing Fuels coolant formulated for high-performance engines that require additional protection from overheating and limited freeze protection (0°F).
+Stay Frosty® Hi-Performance is a proprietary VP Racing Fuels coolant formulated for high-performance engines that require additional protection from overheating and limited freeze protection (0°F).